Skip to main content

 4. Open the CLI.

-5. Change the structure of the table:
+5. Change the table structure:

 pt-online-schema-change \